sezan92/CarND-PID-Control-Project/README.md

 ### How to use
 - Download and Open the term 2 simulator.
 The link is provided in the old readme file.
-- Run the following commands to build the binary file
+- Run the following commands from this repository to build the binary file
 ```bash
 cd build && cmake .. && make
 ```